CyberTrackerConservation/wildlifeicons/README.md

    ```
 3. The script will automatically generate entries in `icons.json` for all new icons

+**Note**: Files that start with a dot (`.`) will be automatically renamed by removing the leading dot to ensure compatibility with GitHub Pages.

 ### Manual Method

 1. Add your icon file to the `icons` directory